KRISTA

 519-663-3552

 The dedicated team at LHSC are available to answer all of your questions.
-Many people think they cannot be a donor for various reasons, but they are often wrong.
+Many people think they cannot be a donor, but they are often wrong.
 Please don’t make that assumption, but call and ask instead.
-It is anonymous and there is no commitment.

-Your help could save Krista’s life, or change the life of one of the other thousands who are also waiting for a kidney - and maybe (and more importantly) it could change yours!
+Your help could save Krista’s life, or change the life of one of the other thousands who are also waiting for a kidney - and maybe it could also change yours!

 Who Is Krista?